The Metric 73% of Operators Track Wrong: How Revenue Masks Business Decline (And Why Revenue per Hour Tells the Real Story)

 The Executive Summary

-What changes if you apply it: You shift from chasing volume to compounding leverage, moving from $90K at $450/hour and 45-hour weeks to $127K+ at $650–$700/hour, with 5–10 fewer hours and a business that gets easier as it grows.
+What changes if you apply it: You stop chasing volume and instead move from roughly $90K at $450/hour and 45-hour weeks to around $127K+ at $650–$700/hour with 5–10 fewer hours.

 Written by Nour Boustani for $75K–$150K/month operators who want revenue that compounds per hour of work without trading 60-hour weeks and declining efficiency for short-term top-line wins.

-The Pattern Most Operators Miss
+The Revenue Per Hour Pattern Most Operators Miss at $75K–$150K Months

 The revenue trackers saw this pattern: